 10. Take it slow in the beginning

 Take the time to meet each other.
-Don’t allow you to run away from your mind and emotions.
+Don’t allow yourself to run away from your mind and emotions.
 A cautious approach to your new partnership might offer advantages for future years.

 Not rushing is the key to a happy long-distance relationship.
 It is advisable to wait till you both meet each other in person.